-The main initiatives that have had a measurable impact on the Gisborne and Wairoa Substations is the use of embedded generation and the Load control plant.
+The main initiatives that have had a measurable impact on the Gisborne and Wairoa Substations is the use of embedded generation.

 Use of embedded distributed generation has reduced the GXP peak demand by 10MW at the GXP.
 Given the installed capacity of generation totals 13MW this indicates less than 65% of the generation potential was able to be realised.